Arksine/moonraker/docs/installation.md

   by the enviroment variable `MOONRAKER_ARGS`.
 This variable is set in the environment file.

-#### The Enivironment File
+#### The Environment File

 The environment file, `moonraker.env`. is created in the data path during installation.
-A default installation's enviroment file will contain the path to `moonraker.py` and the data path option, ie:
+A default installation's environment file will contain the path to `moonraker.py` and the data path option, ie:

 ```